Nyonya Chicken and Potato Stew (Ayam Pongteh)

 Juicy chicken with potatoes cooked Nyonya style.

-Made with chicken, potato, and flavored with taucheo (fermented soybean sauce) and gula Melaka (palm sugar), ayam pongteh is a homey and wonderful dish that brings comfort and joy with every bite.
+Made with chicken, potatoes, and flavored with taucheo (fermented soybean paste) and gula melaka (palm sugar), ayam pongteh is a comforting and delicious dish that brings warmth and joy with every bite.

-This Nyonya chicken and potato stew isn’t just tasty; it’s also a symbol of family and culture.
-Families pass down their own versions of the recipe, making it special and unique.
-When it’s cooking, the yummy smell fills the house and brings everyone together.
-Whether it’s for celebrations or everyday dinners, ayam pongteh makes mealtime special, bringing people closer and creating happy memories.
+This Nyonya chicken and potato stew is more than just tasty—it’s a symbol of family and culture.
+Each family has its own version of the recipe, making it special and unique.
+When it’s cooking, the amazing smell fills the house, bringing everyone together.
+Whether for celebrations or everyday dinners, ayam pongteh makes mealtime feel extra special, creating happy memories and bringing people closer.

 Ingredients for ayam pongteh.